deephbz/codex-benchmark-dataframe/README.md

 Results are saved in the specified output directory along with a `benchmark.png` visualization.

+## Memory requirements

+Each row consists of 50 `float32` values (~200 bytes).
+A 1M row DataFrame
+therefore requires roughly **200&nbsp;MB** of RAM, while a 100M row dataset would consume around **20&nbsp;GB**.
+Ensure your machine has enough memory before running the larger benchmarks or reduce the row sizes accordingly.

 ## Reproducing full results

 A helper script `run_bench.sh` automates running the benchmarks across